-On 27 November 2020, entered into a facility agreement with a bank for the general banking facilities of an revolving loan amount of HK\$30,000,000.
-Pursuant to the terms of the facility agreement, Mr. Chan Man Fai Joe shall, directly or indirectly, maintain not less than 51% shareholding of the Company.
+• On 9 November 2022, Autumn Creek (H.K.)
+Limited (an indirect wholly owned subsidiary of the Company) as the Borrower, entered into a facility agreement with a bank (the "Bank") for revolving loan up to an aggregated amount of HK\$125,000,000.
+Pursuant to the terms of the facility agreement, Mr. Chan Man Fai Joe shall, directly or indirectly, maintain not less than 60% shareholding of the Company.
 As at the date of the loan agreement, Mr. Chan Man Fai Joe holds approximately 68.69% of the issued share capital of the Company.